benmaoer/docs/tidb-cloud/backup-and-restore.md

 # Back Up and Restore TiDB Dedicated Data

 This document describes how to back up and restore your TiDB Dedicated cluster data on TiDB Cloud.
-TiDB Dedicated supports both automatic backup and manual backup.
-Meanwhile, TiDB Dedicated supports two types of data restoration: restore backup data to a new cluster and restore a deleted cluster from the recycle bin.
+TiDB Dedicated supports automatic backup and manual backup.
+You can also restore backup data to a new cluster or restore a deleted cluster from the recycle bin.

 > **Tip**
 >